eclab/grains/README.md

 A wavetable synthesizer over your choice of waveforms from the [Adventure Kid Waveform](https://www.adventurekid.se/akrt/waveforms/) (AKWF) collection, plus a low-pass filter.
 Requires Mozzi.

 Status: Working.
 The waveforms are pretty aliased (not AdventureKid's fault, Mozzi's fault), and so sound pretty crummy at different positions.

+## Arp

+An arpeggiator with various chords and standard arpeggiation patterns.
+Requires Mozzi.

+Note: a previous firmware program called Arp (not an arpeggiator) has been renamed to Motif so this one could be properly named.

+Status: Working.

 ## Beats